Atlanta in Logan County, Illinois — The American Midwest (Great Lakes)

 (photo captions:)

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Drinking Fountain (here, next to this marker); Field Marker Stone (here, next to this marker); Welcome to the Atlanta Route 66 Park (here, next to this marker); Knights of Pythias "Memorial Tree" Stone (a few steps from this marker); 1870 Atlanta Public School Stone (a few steps from this marker); Atlanta High School Cornerstone (a few steps from this marker); "Atlanta: Midway on Illinois' Mother Road" Mural (a few steps from this marker); "Palms Grill Café" Mural (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: "Bubbler" Drinking Fountain (here, next to this marker); a different marker also named Field Marker Stone (here, next to this marker); Being the First: African-Americans in Atlanta (a few steps from this marker); a different marker also named Knights of Pythias "Memorial Tree" Stone (a few steps from this marker); 1870 Public School Stone (a few steps from this marker); a different marker also named Atlanta High School Cornerstone (a few steps from this marker); Midway on Illinois's Mother Road Mural (a few steps from this marker); "Palms Grill Cafι" Mural (within shouting distance of this marker).
 Touch for a list and map of all markers in Atlanta.

 This is one of two Wayside Exhibits originally placed in Atlanta.